Have you ever wondered how you get started in property development?

 I’ve recently noticed a trend in budding developers - they are looking for an overview of the property development process and they want it in a simple and accessible way.

-That is why I’ve created this comprehensive guide covering the topic.
+That's why I’ve created this comprehensive guide covering the basics of property development.

 I want to make finding the right information as easy as possible.

 - Save money – your project could cost 20% below market value

 - Make money – you could make large development profits

 - Get better rental returns – which helps pay the mortgage

 - Achieve great tax benefits – from new property

 Adding all this up means that becoming a property developer allows you to acquire high performance properties “at wholesale” (with built in capital growth) and ones that are cheap to own.

 This helps you build your property portfolio faster and safer than the average investor.